 Where Would You Have Your Last Meal In San Francisco?
 A Local's Perspective

 Where would you have your last meal in San Francisco?
 You can tell a lot by a person's answer.
 Are they looking for something fancy, a once-in-a-lifetime experience or a tried-and-true spot that they hit up every week?
-Whatever your answer, it's sure to be delicious.
-As a visitor, you're already in the "last meal" mindset, so why not learn from the best source, our locals, and make every meal your last meal in San Francisco.
+Whatever the answer, it's sure to be delicious.
+As a visitor, you're already in the "last meal" mindset, so why not learn from the best source—our locals—and make every meal your last meal in San Francisco.

 I’d go for a steak at 5A5 Steak Lounge.